cyra-starling/50.002-Log-Book/content/en/gameIdeaDiscuss.md

 '-' is empty spot, A is player 1's position, B is player 2's position.
 Everytime a player manage to get the number, they will advance by 1 step.

-If A manage to complete 1 problem:
+If player 1 manage to complete 1 problem:

 |<center>-</center>|<center>A</center>|<center>-</center>|<center>-</center>|<center>-</center>|<center>flag</center>|<center>-</center>|<center>-</center>|<center>-</center>|<center>-</center>|<center>B</center>|
 |-|-|-|-|-|----|-|-|-|-|-|